Foundation cleanup

 Method: before writing a page, we crawled the top-5 ranking competitors and engineered each piece to fill what was missing in the search results.
 No generic content; no AI slop.

 Flat through February and most of March.
-The acceleration starts the week of Apr 6 — when the Sprint 2 blog posts cleared Google's typical 4-to-8-week indexing-and-ranking lag.
+The acceleration starts the week of Apr 6 — when the Sprint 2 blog posts cleared Google's typical 4-to-8-week indexing-and-ranking lag — then compounds through May and settles near 100.
+Figures are Ahrefs' current estimate of each week; content-driven gains plateau here until link-equity work begins.

 | Keyword | Position | Monthly volume | Visits / wk |